-10.1 Maintenance

-Maintenance
+9.1 Maintenance

-If the device is used properly, no special maintenance is required in normal operation.

-Cleaning

-The cleaning helps that the type label and markings on the instrument are visible.

-Take note of the following:

-- Use only cleaning agents which do not corrode the housings, type label and seals - Use only cleaning methods corresponding to the housing protection rating
+Maintenance If the device is used properly, no special maintenance is required in normal operation.
+Cleaning The cleaning helps that the type label and markings on the instrument are visible.
+Take note of the following: Use only cleaning agents which do not corrode the housings, type label and seals Use only cleaning methods corresponding to the housing protection rating Diagnosis memory 9.2 The instrument has several memories available for diagnostic purposes.

-10.2 Measured value and event memory

-The instrument has several memories available for diagnostic purposes.
 The data remain there even in case of voltage interruption.

-Measured value memory

-Up to 100,000 measured values can be stored in the sensor in a ring memory.
+Measured value memory Up to 100,000 measured values can be stored in the sensor in a ring memory.
 Each entry contains date/time as well as the respective measured value.
-Storable values are for example:

-- Distance

-- Filling height

-- Percentage value

-- Lin. percent

-- Scaled

-- Current value

-- Measurement reliability

-- Electronics temperature

-When the instrument is shipped, the measured value memory is active and stores distance, measurement reliability and electronics temperature every 3 minutes.
+Storable values are for example: Distance Filling height Percentage value Lin. percent Scaled Current value Measurement reliability Electronics temperature When the instrument is shipped, the measured value memory is active and stores distance, measurement reliability and electronics temperature every 3 minutes.
 In "Extended adjustment" you can select the respective measured values.
 The requested values and recording conditions are set via a PC with PACTware/DTM or the control system with EDD.
 Data are thus read out and also reset.

-Event memory

-Up to 500 events are automatically stored with a time stamp in the sensor (non-deletable).
+Event memory Up to 500 events are automatically stored with a time stamp in the sensor (non-deletable).
 Each entry contains date/time, event type, event description and value.

-Event types are for example:

-- Modification of a parameter

-- Switch-on and switch-off times

-- Status messages (according to NE 107)

-- Error messages (according to NE 107)

-The data are read out via a PC with PACTware/DTM or the control system with EDD.
+Event types are for example: Modification of a parameter Switch-on and switch-off times Status messages (according to NE 107) Error messages (according to NE 107) The data are read out via a PC with PACTware/DTM or the control system with EDD.

-Echo curve memory

-The echo curves are stored with date and time and the corresponding echo data.
+Echo curve memory The echo curves are stored with date and time and the corresponding echo data.
 The memory is divided into two sections: